You can find serenity in learning not to sweat a parent-teacher conference. It is all a matter of preparing in advance.

 In previous articles, we dealt with the topic – “Never let them see you sweat.”
 We have already dealt with industry conferences and job interviews.
 Today, we will talk about handling a parent/teacher conference.

-As the mother of four school aged children, I have had to attend more than one parent/teacher conference.
+As the mother of four school-aged children, I have had to attend more than one parent/teacher conference.
 I have had conferences to praise my children and to complain about them.
 Of course, I liked the ones where everyone wanted to talk about how wonderful my children are.
-But, the truth is I have had some of the other kind of conferences.
 No matter what kind of conference it is, I never sweat.

 Most importantly, you must remember that teachers are people.
 Do not treat the teacher with disrespect.
 If you make the teacher hate you, there are many ways the teacher can make your child suffer.
-After all your child is alone with the teacher for six or more hours each day and is tasked with getting your child ready for the next year.
-Make the teacher angry and she has no incentive to do anything extra for your child.
-Think about it, how kind and helpful are you to rude, annoying disrespectful customers.
-Also remember that you and your child’s teacher are teammates in the education and betterment of your child, not adversaries.
+After all your child is alone with the teacher for six or more hours each day.
+The teacher is tasked with getting your child ready for the next year.

-Pay attention to your child’s homework assignments, projects and test scores.
+Pay attention to your child’s homework assignments, projects, and test scores.
 Keep up to date with what is going on in the classroom so you are prepared to discuss it at conferences.
-When you are preparing for the conference be prepared with a list of questions you want answered as well as any information you want to share with the teacher.
-If you get nervous at these kinds of events, have your questions and key points written down on a piece of paper you can refer to during the conference.
+When you are preparing for the conference be prepared with a list of questions you want to be answered.
+Write down any information you want to share with the teacher.

 The next time you have a parent/teacher conference, prepare and be ready to handle the conference sweat-free.
 So the question for you this Magnificent Monday is how do you prepare for sweat-free parent/teacher conferences?